Collectors have made the Swallows one of the most beloved of R&B groups. Their haunting ballads and risqué up-tempo novelties are perennial favorites.

 The Swallows developed an act that brought them bookings long before they ever recorded.
 Mostly playing clubs and theaters, they first appeared as the Swallows at Eddie Leonard's Spa Musical Bar, on Charles Street, in the late 1940s.

-Through the reputation they developed, the Swallows were brought to the attention of Jack Gale, a local radio announcer (WTBO in Columbia, Maryland).
-Gale contacted Bill Levinson who wound up managing the group in partnership with Ike Goldstick.
-Goldstick, the owner of a record shop, was able to get the Swallows bookings at local nightclubs through his contacts in the music industry.
+Through the reputation they developed, the Swallows were brought to the attention of radio announcer Jack Gale (WTBO in Cumberland, Maryland).
+Gale contacted Bill Levinson, who wound up managing the group in partnership with Irv Goldstick.
+Goldstick, the owner of a Baltimore record shop, was able to get the Swallows bookings at local nightclubs through his contacts in the music industry.

 At this point, their ability to sound like the Orioles almost cost them a recording contract.
 In early 1951, Goldstick arranged for the Swallows to audition for King A&R man Henry Glover.
 The group made a great impression, but he refused to sign them.
 Glover told them that he'd be back in Baltimore in a month or so and "if you can change your style, I'll record you."
 Let's face it, there was room for only one Orioles.
 (Intriguingly, it was reported in the trades in February 1951 that Atlantic had signed a group called the "Oakeneers" from Baltimore; this is believed to have been a different group, although no group by that name ever recorded for Atlantic.)